isaacg1/pyth/docs/spec_control.rst

 	10
 	11

-6.5.
+8.5.
 "E" - The Else Statement
 =============================

 **Arity: Unbounded**

 This is the else part of the if-else construct.
-It is pretty self explanatory and works like it would in any programing langaue.
+It is pretty self explanatory and works like it would in any programing language.
 This can also be used as part of a `for-else or while-else <https://docs.python.org/2/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops>`_ construct.
 The If still needs a close parenthesis after it.

 Ex::